highlyavailable/go-template/README.md

 ## Monitoring

 Prometheus is used for metrics collection and Grafana for visualization.
-The monitoring setup is available in the `monitoring` directory.
+The monitoring setup is available in the `monitoring` directory, just run `docker compose up` to start the monitoring stack which includes a single Prometheus instance and a Grafana instance.
+The Prometheus configuration is available in `monitoring/prometheus.yaml`, and the Grafana datasource configuration to pull metrics from Prometheus is available in `monitoring/datasources/datasources.yaml`.